qbLedger/harvest-ledger-plugin/HARVEST.md

 This script will update vault and pools from the Harvest API and write it to `tests/harvest/b2c.json` and `src/contracts-info.txt`.

-After that rebuild and test like described at `README.md`.
+Then rebuild and test like described at `README.md`.